HAL Tejas: Upgrades and further development

 In May 2015, the Comptroller and Auditor General of India (CAG) noted some shortcomings in the then-delivered Tejas Mark 1 IOC standard aircraft, which according to the CAG would limit the ability to survive and operation deployment of the aircraft in actual combat.
 A few of these shortcomings, including lack of combat endurance, were addressed in the Tejas Mark 1 FOC configuration aircraft.
 Tejas Mark 1 FOC is modified to perform in-flight refuelling from Ilyushin Il-78 and Sukhoi Su-30MKI.
 Tejas is also undergoing butt firing trials and air-to-air firing at HAL, Nashik facility with Gryazev-Shipunov GSh-23.

 The shortcomings, such as the increased weight and reduced speed, would be addressed in the upcoming Tejas Mark 1A aircraft by increasing the use of composites in manufacturing and reducing the supersonic drag by using more aerodynamic pylons.
 The MK1A will also have AESA radar, a self-protection jammer, updated avionics and electronic warfare capabilities, among other improvements.
 The shortcomings identified by CAG that require redesign and structural modification such as increasing internal fuel capacity, are planned to be rectified in the Tejas Mark 2.

 An agreement has been signed by the Indian Air Force and the Aeronautical Development Agency to include advanced weaponry and sensors into HAL Tejas.
 By transferring technical know-how for the smooth integration of weapons and sensors, ADA and the IAF's Software Development Institute (SDI) hope to empower the IAF to carry out integration and flight testing on its own.

 On 5 March 2024, the high-altitude testing for On-Board Oxygen Generating System centric Life Support System (OBOGS-ILSS) of Tejas was successfully completed by DRDO.
 It could be used in MiG-29K, Tejas Mk2, AMCA, TEDBF and other aircraft with modifications.
 LCA PV-3 aircraft were used to test the system under a variety of flight conditions, including high g force and altitudes of up to 50000 ft.
 OBOGS oxygen concentrations, demand breathing, 100% oxygen availability, and aerobatic maneuvers at the necessary altitudes for complete functional testing were carried out following CEMILAC flight approval.
 All of the parameters have been met by the system which will replace the earlier Liquid Oxygen System (LOX).

+In December 2025, the Indian Air Force inducted the indigenously developed Hybrid Brake Parachute developed by Gliders India Limited (GIL).
+The lightweight parachute is meant to increase landing safety in case of emergency situations like high-speed recovery and reduces landing run.
+The chute weighs 10 kg, spans 5.75 m and covered an area of 17 m^{2} and has a Uni-Cross main canopy design.
+It can be deployed at emergency speeds of up to 340 km/h.